microsoft/dotnet-framework-docker-samples/aspnetapp/README.md

 1. Git clone this repository or otherwise copy this sample to your machine: `git clone https://github.com/microsoft/dotnet-framework-docker-samples/aspnetapp`
 2. Build the project locally from [Visual Studio](https://www.visualstudio.com/vs/).
    > **Note:** These instructions are command-line-based for simplicity, but you can also run this sample with [Docker Tools for Visual Studio 2017 RC](https://blogs.msdn.microsoft.com/webdev/2016/11/16/new-docker-tools-for-visual-studio/).
-3. Publish the project to your local File System and set the output to the empty `published` folder at the root of the project.
+3. Publish the project to your local File System and set the output to the `published` folder at the root of the project.
+This folder is will be the Docker build context and contains the Dockerfile.
-4. Navigate to this sample on your machine at the command prompt or terminal.
-Make sure terminal is open to the same folder that contains the Dockerfile.

 ### Build and run the Docker image:

 > **Note:** The base image for this sample is [microsoft/iis](https://hub.docker.com/r/microsoft/iis/) which uses [microsoft/windowsservercore](https://hub.docker.com/r/microsoft/windowsservercore/) which is a minimal install of Windows Server 2016 and about 4 GB in size.
 Make sure you have enough space availiable on your drive.

+1. Navigate to the `published` folder at the command prompt or terminal.
-1. Build the Docker image: `docker build -t aspnetapp .`
+2. Build the Docker image: `docker build -t aspnetapp .`
-2. Run the application in the container: `docker run -d -p 80:80 aspnetapp`
+3. Run the application in the container: `docker run -d -p 80:80 aspnetapp`

 ### View your web page running from your container
 There is currently a bug that affects how [Windows 10 talks to Containers via "NAT"](https://github.com/Microsoft/Virtualization-Documentation/issues/181#issuecomment-252671828) (Network Address Translation).
 Today you must hit the IP of the container directly.
 You can get the IP address of your container with the following steps: